 I climbed the rock and sat crying.
 I struggled with shaking hands to unscrew the lid covering what

 remained of Dustin.
 I told him I loved him, and I was sorry I wasn't there for him.
 I told him about every

 girl I'd touched.
 I told him every regret I'd discovered.
 I prayed for the first time in years.
 I asked a god

 neither he nor I had acknowledged before to help his family deal with this.
 I prayed for Ashley, and I

 Then I turned the urn over and let Dustin rest in the first place we ever found that, no matter what, always

 gave us a sense of peace and completion even when we were far from feeling we deserved it.

-As the last ash dissolved in the dark brown water, my throat felt swollen, and I could barely see through the tears.
-I
+As the last ash dissolved in the dark brown water, my throat felt swollen, and I could barely see through

-all that was left.
+choking and consuming all that was left.